dsccommunity/dsccommunity.org/content/blog/convert-tests-to-pester5-for-dsc-community-repository.md

 #### Passing variables into the module's scope

-If the test has variables that need to be used both for the mocks, and in the test when calling the function being tested or asserting a value it is possible to pass parameters into the `InModuleScope`-block.
+If the test has variables that need to be used both for the mocks and in the test when calling the function being tested or asserting a value, it is possible to pass parameters into the `InModuleScope`-block.

 Below the variable `$mockPipeName` in the test's scope is passed into the